Rachel Crow

 Rachel Kelly Crow (born January 23, 1998) is an American singer and actress.
-Born in Mead, Colorado, she participated in the first season of the American version of The X Factor in 2011, where she was the ninth contestant eliminated.
+She participated in the first season of the American version of The X Factor in 2011 and was the first audition ever broadcast on TV.
+She was the ninth contestant eliminated.
 Following her elimination, she contacted Walt Disney for possible roles in future Disney productions.
-This resulted in her appearing in multiple television shows and films, including BrainSurge, Inside Edition, Big Time Rush, Figure It Out, The Wendy Williams Show and Fred: The Show.
+This resulted in her appearing in multiple television shows and films, including BrainSurge, Inside Edition, Big Time Rush, Figure It Out, The Wendy Williams Show, Invisible Sister, and Fred: The Show.
 Crow released her first and eponymous extended play (EP) in June 2012.

-Career
+She has cited Kendrick Lamar, Etta James, Eminem, and SZA as musical influences.

+In 2014, Crow was featured in a peta2 advertisement promoting pet adoption.

+During the COVID-19 pandemic, Crow decided to leave Los Angeles.
+She graduated from the Institute of Culinary Education in New York City in 2025.

+Early life

+Rachel Kelly Crow was born on January 23, 1998, in Mead, Colorado, to an abusive household and cocaine-addicted mother.
+She was fostered at six months old and adopted a year later by Barbara, a former hospital counselor, and Kelly Crow, owner of an excavation business in Boulder.
+She has one younger sister, Hannah.

+According to her mother, Crow sang her first song, "This Kiss" by Faith Hill, when she was 18 months old.
+At the age of six, Crow sang in her school's talent show.
+In 2008, when she was 10 years old, she moved with her family to Los Angeles, California, to pursue a career in music.
+From ages 10 to 12, she performed stand-up comedy and was part of the first group of kids to go to Las Vegas and perform at Harrah's casino.
+She was homeschooled.

+Music career

 2011: The X Factor

 Crow auditioned for the first season of the US version of The X Factor in 2011 with the song "Mercy" (2008) by Duffy.
-She reached the live shows and was eliminated in the quarter-final after competing in the sing-off with Marcus Canty when the result went to deadlock.
+She reached the live shows and was sent home in the bottom two in the quarterfinals, which meant she had to participate in a sing-off with fellow contestant Marcus Canty.
+After a judge's deadlock, she was sent home because she received the fewest votes.
+When the results were announced, Crow broke down sobbing and had to be picked up by her mentor Simon Cowell and consoled by her mother.